maths/moodle-qtype_stack/doc/en/Topics/Parsons.md

 Notes:

 1. The Parson's block requires a JSON object containing `"key":"string"` pairs.
 The `string` will be shown to the student.
 The student's answer will be returned in terms of the `key` tags.
-Numbers can be used as keys, but named keys above will be more specific.
-We strongly recommend using named keys.
+Numbers (either as numeric type or a string containing a number) cannot be used inside the JSON due to JavaScript automatically ordering the steps; the use of numeric keys here will throw a runtime error.
+If using Maxima arrays, numeric keys may be used as these steps will be hashed.
 2. The `\` character in the string must be protected!
 Notice that `\(...\)` needs to be typed as `\\(...\\)`.
 3. The [Parson's block](../Authoring/Parsons.md) has a wide range of options such as `height` and `width` which are documented elsewhere.